 12. Power down the unit and move the calibrate jumper to the NORMAL MODE position.
 Be sure to orient the jumper correctly so pins 1-2 and 3-4 are shorted.
-Reconnect J1, J4 and J2 on the control board.

 3.4 Line Voltage Calibration

 Important: Be sure to perform line voltage calibration after replacing a relay board.